Address: Westfield, Falkirk, FK2 9DX

 Entrance to the stadium is gained via electronic turnstiles, which means that fans have to insert their ticket, which has a bar code printed onto it, into an electronic reader to gain entrance.
 I believe that this was the first of its kind to be installed at a Scottish football ground.

-Being on the outskirts of Falkirk there is not much in the way of choice of places to drink.
+There is a bar at the ground called the 'Behind The Goal', which is open to both home and away supporters.
 Neil Stewart informs me; 'The nearest pub is the Mill Inn on Thornhill Road, which is around a five minute walk way, going towards the town centre.
 There is also the Tam Bain in Mary Street, Laurieston, which is around 10 minutes north of the stadium'.
 Kevin Dunn adds; 'There is a bar called Pennies at the old ice rink, just off the Grangemouth Road.
 Go up Grangemouth Rd towards the town centre and you will pass the college and the old ice rink (which is now an indoor football centre) on the left hand side.
 The pub is just down the right hand side of the old ice rink, near to the Saturday market'.

 Otherwise it is probably best to drink somewhere on the way beforehand or else take the 20-25 minute walk into Falkirk town centre where there are plenty of bars to be found.
 Lindsey Coombs adds; 'I would recommend the 'Behind the Wall' bar in the town centre, for a drink before the game.
 It has won supporters awards in the past and is located in the centre of Falkirk, close to Grahamston station.
 Also in the town centre on Bank Street is a Wetherspoons pub called the Carron Works.